vetal-e/documentation/_build/markdown/markdown/api/enabling-api-feature.md

 on the global and organization levels in the system configuration.
 For the storefront, you can enable API on the global, organization, and website levels.

+#### NOTE
+Business Tip

+Explore our guide on eCommerce to find out <a href="https://oroinc.com/b2b-ecommerce/what-is-b2b-ecommerce/" target="_blank">B2B ecommerce meaning</a>, benefits, and examples.
 <!-- fa-bars = fa-navicon -->
 <!-- Ic Tiles is used as Set As Default in saved views, and as tiles in display layout options -->
 <!-- IcPencil refers to Rename in Commerce and Inline Editing in CRM -->